CyC2018/CyC-Notes/notes/3-Longest Substring Without Repeating Characters.md

         int res = 0;
         for (int left = -1, right = 0; right < s.length(); right++) { // (left, right]
             char c = s.charAt(right);
-            // if find repeating char, update left to the last index of that char in the string left = Math.max(left, arr[c]);
+            // if find repeating char, update left to the last index of that repeating char found by right pointer in the string left = Math.max(left, arr[c]);
             // update the current char to its newest index arr[c] = right;